HTML Editors

 2. DroidEdit (Best for Cloud and Git Workflows)

 DroidEdit is a cloud-first code editor.
 It connects directly to Dropbox, Google Drive, Box, SFTP servers, and Git repositories.

 Open an HTML file stored in your team's shared Dropbox, edit it on your phone, save, and the changes sync immediately.
-No manual download and upload cycle.

 Syntax highlighting works for HTML and nearly 200 other languages.
 Emmet support is built in.
 Type HTML abbreviations and expand them into full markup.

-This makes mobile HTML editing practical.
-Instead of typing
+For developers who maintain HTML files on remote servers or in version-controlled repositories, DroidEdit eliminates the friction of mobile editing.
 The Git integration is particularly useful.
 Clone a repo, edit HTML files, commit changes, and push.
 All from your phone.
-This matters when you need to fix a production bug and you're not at your desk.

 Install: Search "DroidEdit" on the Play Store or download from DroidEdit on Softonic.
 Free version available, pro version unlocks all features.